drivendataorg/deon/docs/docs/index.md

  - A justification for the change
  - At least 10 thumbs up from the community for the issue
- - A published example (academic or press article) of where neglecting the principle has lead to harm
+ - A published example (academic or press article) of where neglecting the principle has lead to concrete harm (articles that dicuss potentia or hypothetical will not be considered sufficient)
  - A consideration of related items that already exist, and why this change is different from what exists

+ A pull request to add an item should change:
+  - [`checklist.yml`](https://github.com/drivendataorg/deon/blob/master/checklist.yml): contains the default checklist items
+  - [`references.yml`](https://github.com/drivendataorg/deon/blob/master/references.yml): contains example of harms caused when the item was not considered

+# Discussion and commentary

+In addition to this documentation, the [wiki pages for the GitHub repository](https://github.com/drivendataorg/deon/wiki) are enabled.
+This is a good place for sharing of links and discussion of how the checklsits are used in practice.

+If you have a topic, idea, or comment that doesn't seem right for the documentation, please add it to the wiki!

-# References, reading, and more!
+# References, reading, and more

  A robust discussion of data ethics is important for the profession.
 The goal of this tool is to make it easier to implement ethics review within technical projects.
 There are lots of great resources if you want to think about data ethics, and we encourage you to do so!

 ## Checklist citations

 We're excited to see so many articles popping up on data ethics!
-The short list below includes articles that directly informed the content in the checklist as well case studies and discussion provoking 'big-picture' articles.
+The short list below includes articles that directly informed the checklist content as well as a few case studies and thought-provoking pieces on the big picture.

 - [Of oaths and checklists](https://www.oreilly.com/ideas/of-oaths-and-checklists)
 - How to build ethics into AI ([Part I](https://medium.com/salesforce-ux/how-to-build-ethics-into-ai-part-i-bf35494cce9) and [Part II](https://medium.com/salesforce-ux/how-to-build-ethics-into-ai-part-ii-a563f3372447))